blcxtranslations/blcx/_translated/chapter-0028.md

 Spirit Condensation stage cultivators can practice it, but the Ice Needles spell's power was no weaker than some high-rank techniques.
 Because of this, some of the elder generation even argued that this technique should be classified as a high-rank technique.

-But for whatever reason, that proposal was not passed, and the Ice Needles spell in the Encyclopedia of techniques was still listed as mid-rank.
+But for whatever reason, that proposal was not passed, and the Ice Needles spell in the Encyclopaedia of techniques was still listed as mid-rank.
 Then, of course, Ice Needles would be the most powerful of the mid-rank techniques.

 Some people even called the Ice Needles spell the “false mid-rank technique”.